Hostile Takeover

 “Liking it wouldn’t make more sense than not liking it.
 It’s not exactly… effective, for me to do this.”

 Uzi uncurled, drifted back into J’s embrace.
-“It is kind of funny how into it you are.
-It’s cute.
+“It’s a bit funny how into it you are.
+It’s, heh, it’s kinda cute.
 I think if you really wanted to… Ooh, How about this.
-You can stick your gross tongue in my mouth, but I get to fight back.
-I’ll nibble you away if you stay too long.
+You can stick your gross little tongue in my mouth, but I get to fight back.
+I get to nibble you away if you stay too long.
 Want to try?”

 “Is that a challenge?”

-Another taunt on her lips, Uzi opened her mouth – and J struck, sucking the breath from her mouth.
+Another taunt on her lips, Uzi opened her mouth — and J struck, sucking the breath from her mouth.
 Their lips closed in a tight seal.
-A moment held, then J’s tongue ventured forth, tip smearing saliva along the surface of Uzi’s own tongue.
+A moment held, then J’s tongue ventured forth, tip smearing nanite-infested saliva along the surface of Uzi’s own tongue.
 She closed her mouth, gently at first.
 By the time her teeth were shutting with a clack; J had already retreated.

 J’s arm drifted lower down her coat, snagging on some of the ripped fabric.
 It settled at the base of Uzi’s torso.
 Between that arm and the fingers twisted in her hair, Uzi was held in place as J macked on her.